lsrcz/test-deflaker/README.md

 ```

 ## Analyzing the data
-Consider all test failures, including those fails both on the previous commit and the current commits:
+If we consider all test failures, including those who fails both on the previous commits and the current commits:

 For the old data,
 ```bash